aameerhamza1801/Autobiographical-Memory-Test-Prediction-Using-SVM/README.md

 	FAMT1 - FAMT15: responses on the future thinking task, for 15 different cue words.
 	codFAMT1-codFAMT15: manually coded scores

-The classification is applied to just FAMT1 column i.e. on a very small data.
+The classification is applied to just FAMT1 column (happy memories) i.e. on a very small data.
 You can apply it on all 15 columns for further accuracy.

 # Results